Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

     - on Windows: for example on the C-drive to c:\jai
     - on Linux (or WSL2 in Windows): for example to /usr/local/bin/jai or /opt/jai or $HOME/jai
     (assuming $HOME is /home/your_username)
       Rename jai-linux to jai:  mv jai-linux jai
-        You also have to make jai and the link program executable with the following commands (perhaps using sudo):
+      You also have to make jai and the link program executable with the following commands (perhaps sudo is needed):
           chmod +x jai
           chmod +x lld-linux

 Now open a terminal in your Jai root folder, and type the command:
     - on Windows: `jai -version`
-    - on Linux (or WSL2 in Windows): `./jai -version` , it will show the following output (for your actual version):
+    - on Linux (or WSL2 in Windows): `./jai -version` it will show the following output (for your actual version):

 _Version: beta 0.1.036, built on 17 August 2022._